 Circumcision is more usual in certain cultural or religious communities.
-Men of ethnic minorities (except those of black Caribbean ethnicity) were significantly more likely to be circumcised than those described as white.
-Most Jewish boys are circumcised (98.7%) and 9.8% of Sikhs, Hindus, and Buddhists are circumcised (CIRP, 2006).
+Men from minority ethnic groups (except those of black Caribbean ethnicity) are significantly more likely to be circumcised than those described as white.
+Most Jewish and Muslim boys are circumcised and a minority of Sikhs, Hindus, and Buddhists (CIRP, 2006).

 Does the NHS provide male circumcision procedures?

 If you wish to have your son circumcised without a medical reason, discuss this with your health visitor or GP.
-Although they might refer you to a private practitioner.
-Some NHS trusts might consider offering religious or cultural male circumcision, as it is safer than the circumcision being carried out elsewhere.
+They might refer you to a private practitioner.
+Some NHS trusts might consider offering religious or cultural male circumcision, if they feel it would be safer than the circumcision being carried out elsewhere.

 What would be a medical reason for male circumcision?

 - Phimosis is normal in babies and toddlers for the first two to six years.
 By the age of about two, the foreskin should start to separate naturally from the penis.
-Sometimes it takes longer but this isn’t usually a sign of a problem, it will detach later on (NHS Choices, 2015).
+Sometimes it takes longer but this isn’t usually a sign of a problem, it will detach later on (NHS, 2022b).
 Never try to force your child’s foreskin back as it might be painful or cause damage.

-- Recurrent infection in the penis (balanitis) is when the foreskin and head of the penis become inflamed and infected.
-It's not usually serious but you should see your GP if you think your son has it (NHS Choices, 2017).
+- Recurrent infection in the penis (balanitis) is when the foreskin and head of the penis become inflamed or infected.
+It's not usually serious but you should see your GP if you think your son has it (NHS, 2020).

-These conditions can often be treated successfully with non-surgical treatments, which will often be tried first before circumcision is considered.
+These conditions can often be treated successfully with non-surgical treatments, which will usually be tried first before circumcision is considered.

 In rare cases the following conditions might require circumcision:

-- Paraphimosis – where the foreskin can't be returned to its original position after being pulled back.
-This causes the head of the penis to become swollen and painful.
-Immediate treatment is needed to avoid serious complications, such as restricted blood flow to the penis (NHS Choices, 2018).
+- Paraphimosis – this is when the foreskin can't go back to its usual position after it is pulled back.
+This makes the head of the penis swell up and become painful.
+This needs to be treated immediately so that serious complications can be avoided (e.g. restricted blood flow to the penis) (NHS, 2022a).
 Contact your GP if you’re concerned.

 What happens during a male circumcision?

-They will usually be given a general anaesthetic, so they'll be unconscious throughout the procedure and unable to feel any pain or discomfort (NHS Choices, 2018).
+They will usually be given a general anaesthetic, so they'll be unconscious during the operation and will not feel any pain or discomfort (NHS, 2022a).

 Is circumcision painful?

-- the penis is still swollen two weeks after the operation
+- still has a swollen penis two weeks after the procedure

-- passing urine is still painful a few days after the operation.
+- is still finding it painful to have a wee a few days after the procedure.

 What is FGM?

 Female genital mutilation (FGM) is when the female genitals are deliberately cut, injured or changed for no medical reason.
 It is sometimes known as female circumcision or cutting.
-It's illegal in the UK and is classed as child abuse (NHS Choices, 2016).
+It's illegal in the UK and is classed as child abuse (NHS, 2019).

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.